-“Sure, a power outage is a inconvenience, but do I really need a generator?”
+“Sure, a power outage is an inconvenience, but do I really need a generator?”

-Not only do generators make life simpler during a power outage, for some they are essential and can act as a life saving device.
-No more worries about your medical devices needing power or running our of battery life.
+Not only do generators make life simpler during a power outage, for some they are essential and can act as a life-saving device.
+No more worries about your medical devices needing power or running out of battery life.

 An often overlooked but essential piece to the puzzle of our overall health is hydration.
 Many of us throughout the Northwest get our water from private wells.
 We rely on power in order to have running water.
 Without power, well pumps will cease to work.
 This leaves many of us unable to do the daily tasks that we take for granted, such as cooking, washing dishes, showering, or even simply keeping ourselves and our animals hydrated.

-How much would a day or week without patronage affect your business?
+How much would a day or a week without patronage affect your business?

 Did You Know?
 Many businesses can recoup the cost of their generator in just a single day!